CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-1.rst

 * Run a beta workshop beforehand with a few friends (particularly if using a custom hardware setup) to ensure all the bits and pieces fit together and are compatible with each other.
 * Don't skimp out on the frame.
 Use a decent, strong frame.
 * A ratio of 1 expert to every 3 to 5 attendees will cover most technical issues encountered by the attendees.
 * It is very easy for attendees to get left behind in the build process.
-Schedule 1 or 2 small catchup sessions between the workshop evenings.
+Schedule 1 or 2 small catch up sessions between the workshop evenings.
-* Make sure you have enought screwdrivers, soldering irons and other tools.
+* Make sure you have enough screwdrivers, soldering irons and other tools.
 * When ordering parts in bulk (such as motors and propellers) make sure the supplier has enough stock to cover your whole order.
 * Always check RTL mode works correctly (by holding the quadcopter above your head and enabling RTL) before relying on it during an emergency.
-* Fly well away from populated areas in case a quadcopter goes crazy and flys away.
+* Fly well away from populated areas in case a quadcopter goes crazy and flies away.
 * Check vibration level in Mission Planner.
 * Always use telemetry radio logging.